rankutah/blog/sites/rodmaxfielddds/content/services/sleep-apnea-pediatric.md

-+++
+---
+title: "Sleep Apnea (Pediatric)"
+url: "/services/sleep-apnea-pediatric/"
-title = "Sleep Apnea (Pediatric)" description = "Pediatric sleep apnea is very similar to adult sleep apnea, however there are a few differences." layout = "flowbite" url = "/services/sleep-apnea-pediatric/"
+description: "Pediatric sleep apnea is very similar to adult sleep apnea, however there are a few differences."
-+++
+---

 {{< section >}}
 Pediatric sleep apnea is very similar to adult sleep apnea, however there are a few differences.
 Adults will usually experience daytime sleepiness, while children are more likely to have behavioral issues.
 Obesity is one major cause of adult sleep apnea and can play a role in pediatric sleep apnea as well.
 But the most common cause of pediatric sleep apnea is enlarged tonsils and adenoids.